 What Other Payments and Fees Are There?

-There are many other costs that are factored into the true cost of your DUI.
+There are many other costs that are factored into the true cost of your DWI.
 They could be:

 - Your Driving Record